skip to content

 [3] Fage, Judith.
 “Letters: Pay, Not Cleaning, Is the Problem.”
 The Observer, 15 Mar.
 2020, www.theguardian.com/commentisfree/2020/mar/15/observer-letters-pay-not-c....

 For those interested in studying sociology at University, do check our pages for prospective applicants, as well as upcoming outreach events.
-We will be running the competition again next year, and you can sign up to our mailing list to receive alerts for the 2024 theme and deadline!
+We run the competition every year, and you can sign up to our mailing list to receive alerts for the theme and deadline.